roboll/helmfile/README.md

     chart: ../my-charts/grafana              # the chart being installed to create this release, referenced by relative path to local chart
     values:
     - "../../my-values/grafana/values.yaml"             # Values file (relative path to manifest)
-    - ./values/{{ env "PLATFORM_ENV" }}/config.yaml # Values file taken from path with environment variable. $PLATFORM_ENV must be set in the calling environment.
+    - ./values/{{ requiredEnv "PLATFORM_ENV" }}/config.yaml # Values file taken from path with environment variable. $PLATFORM_ENV must be set in the calling environment.

 ```

+## Templating

+Helmfile uses [Go templates](https://godoc.org/text/template) for templating your helmfile.yaml.
+While go ships several built-in functions, we have added all of the functions in the [Sprig library](https://godoc.org/github.com/Masterminds/sprig).

+We also added one special template function: `requiredEnv`.
+The `required_env` function allows you to declare a particular environment variable as required for template rendering.
+If the environment variable is unset or empty, the template rendering will fail with an error message.

 ## Using environment variables